-The bigger the exhaust fan, the quicker moisture will be removed.
-There are a few types of exhaust/ ventilation fans in the market.
+The bigger the fan, the quicker moisture will be removed.
+There are a few types of exhaust fans in the market.
 We recommend getting a ceiling exhaust fan because it is inexpensive and conceal from eyesight.
-A wall exhaust fan is typically more powerful given the bigger fan, but it can be loud and tricky to install.
+A wall exhaust fan is typically more powerful but can be loud and tricky to install.

-The only drawback with the exhaust fan is the expensive installation.
-Some hacking and drilling are needed, and you might need to hire an expert to do so.
-Some buildings and apartments might even restrict you some installing one due as it is not part of the building code (DIN 18017 standard).
+The drawbacks of the exhaust fan are the expensive installation and heat deduction.
+Some hacking and drilling are needed, and you might need to hire a professional for the task.
+Some buildings and apartments might restrict you from installing one because it is not part of the building code (DIN 18017 standard).
 If you live in a rented place, you must discuss this with your landlord.

 2. Get A Dehumidifier

-The perfect appliance for a windowless bathroom.
-A dehumidifier will absorb excess moisture generated after a hot, steamy shower.
-The standalone device will effectively suck and collect the water vapor into the reservoir or straight to a floor drain through condensation.
+The perfect home appliance for a windowless bathroom, particularly in rented accommodation.
+A dehumidifier drains excess moisture in the bathroom by collecting the water vapor into the reservoir or straight to a floor drain through condensation.
 It keeps the air dry and much more breathable.
-Unlike an exhaust fan, no installation is required and will work straight out of the box.
-Best of all, it is inexpensive where you can get a 22-pint/ 30-pint dehumidifier for under $200.
+Unlike an exhaust fan, no installation is required as a dehumidifier will work straight out of the box.
+Best of all, it is inexpensive, where you can get a 22-pint/ 30-pint dehumidifier for under $200.

-The downside with a dehumidifier is the bulkiness.
-It is unlikely you will have the space to place it in the bathroom and keep it from getting wet, especially after a hot, steamy shower.
+The downside of a dehumidifier is its bulkiness.
+You will unlikely have the space to place it in the bathroom and keep it from getting wet, especially after a hot, steamy shower.
 It will most likely be left outside, which can be cumbersome in a small room.
-Then there is the hassle of having to turn it on every time you hit the shower and empty the water tank.
+Then there is the hassle of turning it on every time you hit the shower and empty the water tank.
 A dehumidifier also does not have any air exchange like an air purifier.
-The motor noise is also deafening loud to the point you would rather live with the excess moisture.
+The motor noise is also deafening loud to the point you would choose not to use it.

 3. Wipe And Mop

-A small change that makes a big difference.
-Avoid drying a wet towel inside a bathroom with no windows.
+A small change makes a big difference.
+Avoid leaving a wet towel inside a bathroom with no windows.
 Instead, dry the wet towels outside over the radiator and change the towels weekly.
-A damp towel holds a tremendous amount of moisture that will evaporate and adds dampness to the bathroom.
-It will amplify the mustiness smell as the damp air remains stale with no place to air out.
-Hang your wet towel outside or anywhere else other than the bathroom.
+A damp towel holds a tremendous amount of water that will evaporate and adds dampness back to the air.
+The humid air remains stale with no place to air out, creating the ideal environment for mold and mildew to grow.

 Another simple yet often neglected step.
 Always keep the bathroom open, especially after a hot shower.
-Doing so increases air circulation and allows trapped humid air to flow out.
-While you’re at it, make sure the shower curtain is folded to reduce the airflow obstruction.
+Doing so creates a draught that increases air circulation and allows trapped humid air to flow out.
 You will see a tremendous drop in dampness in the bathroom compared to a closed door.
+While you’re at it, make sure the shower curtain is folded to reduce any airflow obstruction.
+For better results, use a hydrometer to check the level of air humidity in the bathroom.

 6. Use An Air Purifier

 The next best ventilation tool.
-An air purifier can help circulate clean air and reduce mold spores, mildew buildup in a bathroom with poor ventilation.
-It compliments a dehumidifier well by removing airborne pollutants that will affect humidity and foul odors.
-Unlike a dehumidifier that requires a lot of room space, you can get a compact air purifier with a HEPA filter and an activated carbon filter next to the basin (Just make sure not to get it wet).
+An air purifier can help circulate clean air and reduce mold spores buildup in a windowless bathroom with poor ventilation.
+It complements a dehumidifier that lacks air exchange by removing airborne pollutants that will affect humidity and foul odors.
+You can get a compact air purifier and place it next to the basin (Just make sure not to get it wet).

 For a quick and temporary solution, plenty of moisture absorbers like Damprid and Dri-Z-Air can help with humidity issues in a windowless bathroom.
-Most moisture absorbers come in a small bag or a container of calcium chloride crystals or silica gel that absorb excess moisture from the air.
-Some even come with a scented fragrance that can mask any musty odor.
-Just hang the moisture absorber by the toilet or leave it at the basin table and replace them according to the interval time (30-90 days).
+Most moisture absorbers come in a small container bag filled with calcium chloride crystals or silica gel.
+It fits nicely in small spaces; some even come with a scented fragrance that can mask any musty odor.
+Just hang the moisture absorber by the toilet handle or leave it at the basin table.
+Replace them according to the interval time (30-90 days).

 We hope this guide will solve the humidity issues in your windowless bathroom or basement for good.
 As simple as some of the method sounds, it is proven effective in ventilating a bathroom and keeping mold away.
 Feel free to mix and match a few of the above methods to help your situation.
 If you are planning to build a new bathroom, always include windows in the design layout for better sunlight and climate.